Best Christmas TV shows for 2025: Your guide to the unmissable highlights across all platforms

 James (Nicholas Ralph), Helen (Rachel Shenton), Siegfried (Samuel West), Tristan (Callum Woodhouse) and Mrs Hall (Anna Madeley) are all back.
 It’s a joyous time as it’s the first Christmas for them all since the end of the war.
 But poor Helen is ill which means James must take charge of the Darrowby Nativity play.
 While James is an excellent vet, how will he cope with the stage?

 Plus, in an early Christmas present for fans it’s been announced there will be at least two more series.
 Furthermore, there will also be two more Christmas specials.
+And at 8 pm on Christmas Eve 5 is showing a behind the scenes documentary about the making of the series.

-Best of Christmas TV 2025: Death in Paradise Christmas special (BBC One)
+Best of Christmas TV 2025: Death in Paradise Christmas special (BBC One, Sunday, December 28, 8.30 pm)

 Don Gilet returns as DI Mervin Wilson for a festive special which sees four co-workers enjoying the office party of a lifetime in Saint Marie.
 But it takes a dark turn when they wake up to find a dead stranger in their pool.